 Faculty Led Study Abroad proposal writing Information Session (optional)

-Prior to submitting a proposal (new or re-offer), all faculty intending to teach a course(s) on a non-GIF FLSA program are required to attend one of two Risk Management and Mental Health Sessions:
+Prior to submitting a proposal (new or re-offer), all faculty intending to teach a course(s) on a non-GIF FLSA program are required to attend one of the Risk Management and Mental Health Sessions (location TBD):

 The goal of the workshop is to develop awareness of Risk Management and Mental Health responsibilities related to leading (non-GIF) programs abroad.
 After a proposals are approved, there will be an in-depth, mandatory, training for both.